It seems there is more interest in sunsets than sunrises.

 images zoomed in on one arm of the spiraled galaxy, clear to the tip of a

 finger.
-There, a solar system with only
+There, a planetary system with only three orbiting planets came into

-an enormous white star.
-The furthest
+focus.
+The trio moved around an enormous white star.
+The furthest planet from

-Coils of vaporous gases circled this red marble, giving it the illusion
+the others as if singled out.
+Coils of vaporous gases circled this red marble,

-of a cloak of golden rings.
-Eena gazed
+giving it the illusion of a cloak of golden rings.
+Eena gazed with wonder and

-with wonder and excitement at Pallador’s homeworld.
+excitement at Pallador’s homeworld.

 And